From 2010 to 2019, overdose deaths among Veterans increased by 53% resulting in 4,865 Veteran deaths in 2019.

 If you think someone around you may have overdosed on an opioid, The Centers for Disease Control and Prevention (CDC) recommends these steps:

 Overdose medication like naloxone reverses opioid overdose because it blocks the effects of the drug.
 After administered, it should restore normal breathing within 2 to 3 minutes, but it can wear off quickly.
-Professional medical help is still required after naloxone is given.
+When naloxone is given, professional medical help is required.

 Naloxone does not cause harm, so it is best to give it to someone even if you think they may be overdosing because if they are, it could save their life.
 If you or a loved one is taking prescription opioids for pain, it is important always to have medications like naloxone handy.

-It is hard to see a loved one struggle with opioid addiction and it can be hard to know what to do or how to encourage them to seek treatment.
+It is hard to see a loved one struggle with opioid addiction.
+It is also hard to know what to do or how to encourage them to seek treatment.
 However, there are some specific things you can do to show your support:

 Be empathic and compassionate: Giving your loved one a hug and saying something like, “This must be so hard – I’m here for you” goes a long way.

-Express concern: If your loved one is reticent about seeking treatment, sharing your feelings with them may be helpful, like “I was so scared I might lose you.”
+Express concern: Your loved one may be reluctant to seek treatment.
+Sharing your feelings with them may be helpful, like “I am scared I might lose you.”
 However you express yourself, it is essential to be honest and genuine.

 Provide logistical help: Because managing multiple life tasks can be overwhelming for your loved one, you can help them with small acts like scheduling an appointment.
 They may also be able to take comfort in your accompanying them to the appointment for moral support.

-Be gentle with yourself: Seeing a loved one struggle with conditions like addiction and PTSD can be overwhelming and comes with various emotions like fear, sadness, and anger.
+Be gentle with yourself: Seeing someone struggle with conditions like addiction and PTSD can be overwhelming and comes with emotions like fear, sadness, and anger.
 Your feelings are valid, and know that your loved one’s behavior is not your fault.

 Utilize resources: The Veterans Crisis Line is available 24/7, year-round.
 Dial 988, then press 1, or text 838255.
 Veterans’ Affairs (VA) also offers the Caregiver Support Program and you can call their support line at 855-260-3274.